oofem/oofem/doc/oofemInput/analysisrecords.rst

       Export modules allow to export computed data into external software for postprocessing.
 The available export modules are described in section :ref:`ExportModulesSec`.

+   -  To support symbolic computations provided by mpm module, the number of Variables, Terms and Integrals appearing in weak form are specified by ``nvariables``, ``nterms`` and ``nintegrals`` respectively.
+The Varialble, Terms and Integral records are specified following export module records.

    -  ``nxfemman`` - 1 implies that an XFEM manager is created, 0
       implies that no XFEM manager is created.
 The XFEM manager stores a